“a better world for women is a better world for everyone“

 RG: How was having Birkir home for that first month, and how did it affect your family?

 P: It was amazing.
-Our older daughter was home for summer vacation from school so if Birkir had been working it would have been really hard to have both the children at home because you know my baby was having stomach issues.
-Our daughter was three and a half years old and she always has to have something to do as someone to play with, so he was always taking her outside or stayed home with the baby and I went outside with her.
+Our older daughter was home for summer vacation from school so if Birkir had been working it would have been really hard to have both the children at home because my baby was having stomach issues.
+Our daughter was three and a half years old and she always has to have something to do and someone to play with, so he was always taking her outside or stayed home with the baby and I went outside with her.
 We decided to split it up like that.

 RG: So it was probably pretty crucial?